myOmikron/bbb-controller/README.md

 ### Parameters and responses

-In `POST` requests parameters and the authentication checksum are to be provided as a valid json object in the request's body.
+In `POST` requests, parameters and the authentication checksum has to be provided as a valid json object in the request's body.

-Unless stated otherwise every endpoint responds is a valid json object of the following form:
+Unless stated otherwise, every endpoint respond is a valid json object of the following form:

 ```json
 {